fenago/learn-java-12-programming/lab_guide/Lab_17.md

 Mercurial repository and compile it manually.
 The Skara project\'s goal is to move the source code to Git because Git is now the most popular source repository, and many programmers use it already.
-The source code of the examples in this book, as you know, is stored on GitHub too.
+The source code of the examples in this course, as you know, is stored on GitHub too.

 The current results of the Skara project you can see in GitHub already (<https://github.com/Project-Skara/jdk>).
 Well, it still uses a mirror